Blinky Bill: The Mischievous Koala: Plot

-Blinky asks Ruff's mother for directions to the woodchip mill.
+Blinky asks Ruff's mother for directions to the wood chip mill.
 Ignoring the fact there is danger there, Blinky goes to find his mother at the mill, and Nutsy follows him as they make their way through a rampaging river and the woods.
 They finally make it to the mill.
-The wood chip mill is home to the woodcutters that felled their homes.
+The wood chip mill is home to the woodcutters that fell on their homes.

 The next morning Blinky and Nutsy witness the woodcutters reducing the animals' former homes into sawdust, narrowly escaping the circular buzz-saw.
 Then they stay in hiding until night time, but as they try to escape, they alert the dogs.
-When Blinky slingshot the security light, Harry's wife Flo urges her husband to investigate.
+When Blinky slingshots the security light, Harry's wife Flo urges her husband to investigate.
 Blinky manages to slip out of the place, but Nutsy is trapped and makes a run for it, climbing into the bedroom of the family's daughter Claire.

 Blinky tearfully goes back to tell the others about the tragic news.
 Blinky's gang form a rescue party, forcing Marcia, a marsupial mouse, to join them.
 Blinky has Jacko, a kookaburra, para-drop Marcia down the chimney of the woodcutters' house taking notes of the house layout and items.
-Meanwhile, Nusty climbs into Claire's bed who wakes up happy to find a real koala in her bed, and manages to get her parents to let her keep the koala temporarily.
+Meanwhile, Nutsy climbs into Claire's bed who wakes up happy to find a real koala in her bed and manages to get her parents to let her keep the koala temporarily.

 Blinky's gang sneak up to the house at night, then break into the house, but then they start up a commotion.
 Claire immediately hides herself and Nutsy in her bedroom cupboard.
 Splodge manages to fend off both the dogs and Joe, while Blinky keeps Harry and Flo locked in their bedroom.
 In the chaos that follows, the wood chip machines startup.
 Blinky gets Nutsy out of the house and they both fight off Harry.
 The chain of chaotic events against Harry and Joe ends them up in a water tank.
-Blinky locates his mother and they all leave the place in the woodcutters' truck, while Claire waves tearfully goodbye to her new-found koala friends.
+Blinky locates his mother, and they all leave the place in the woodcutters' truck, while Claire waves tearfully goodbye to her new-found koala friends.